-Although she didn’t even learn to sew until she was over 30 years old, Connie used her background in marketing and education to develop Sew Wonderful Dreams, a pattern design company.
-Fifteen years ago the company focused on craft patterns, while today the emphasis is on quilting and education.
+Although she didn’t even learn to sew until she was over 30 years old, Connie used her background in marketing and education to develop Sew Wonderful Dreams, a pattern design company, in 1989.
+The company originally focused on craft patterns, while today the emphasis is on quilting and education.
 About her company she says: “We believe the best marketing tool we have is to educate.
 Everyone can learn but the way we learn is variable.
 Our classes are designed to help you learn in a way that will be most beneficial to you.” www.sewwonderfuldreams.com

 Baby Lock Educator